La Mesa Employment Lawsuit Attorney

 Many courtrooms have congested trial calendars.
 Even when the case is set for trial, there is a chance that the date will be adjusted by the judge or by request of opposing counsel.
 Of course, the setting of a case for trial does not preclude the case from being settled prior to trial.

 Attorney Michael M. Freeland has extensive experience representing both employees and employers in California.
 His thorough case preparation as well as his effective negotiation and courtroom skills have proven beneficial for clients in countless employment litigation cases handled by our firm.

-Contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment lawsuit attorney serving La Mesa, California.
+Contact Freeland Law APC for a consultation with Michael Freeland, experienced employment lawsuit attorney serving La Mesa, California.

 · Credit cards accepted · Easily accessible off I-8 near the intersection of Baltimore Dr. and Lake Murray Blvd.